 National Advocacy Project

-Advocacy workers can support survivors to get updates regarding the progress of their cases, provide information about special measures, attend court with them and can act as in-court supporters if requested as well as provide general emotional support throughout the process and after court is finished.
+Advocacy Workers can provide support and information at every stage of the criminal justice system, from before a statement is made through to the resolution of a court case.
+They can help to get updates on the progress of a case, provide information about special measures, and attend court with survivors.
+Advocacy Workers can also provide emotional support throughout the process and after court is finished.

 To find out more about what accessing advocacy might be like, read this interview with Jo and Dawn, two Advocacy Workers at Rape and Sexual Abuse Service Highland (RASASH) on what they want survivors to know about advocacy.